Offer vs. Serve

 - Policy for extra portions at extra cost is unaffected by OVS.

-Your children are in process of learning to make food choices and may need help in choosing what they eat.
-We encourage you to review the school menu with your child to help them decide what to select.
+- Parents can review the school menu with your child to help them decide what to select.

 More Nutritional Information from ISD 622